10 Must Know First Time International Travel Tips

 - Why Learning a Language Improves International Travel

 - How to Travel Carry-On Only

 - The Benefits of a Tourist Walking Map

 What to Do Before Traveling Internationally?

 Here’s my never-fail checklist for international travel below so you don’t miss a thing on your first time international travel.

 1 – Airlines and airports

-Have you booked your flight yet?
-Do you use the same airline repeatedly?
-Taking advantage of airlines miles/points is a great way to save money on your booking as well as score up those airline bennies.
+Taking advantage of airlines miles/points is a great way to save money on your booking as well as score up those airline travel benefits.

-If you don’t have an airline mileage affiliation, perhaps sign up for one with an airline you use frequently and has great partner airlines.
+If you don’t have an airline mileage affiliation, perhaps sign up for one with an airline you use frequently and has extensive partner airlines.

 Here are more Booking Resources for your convenience.